Communities in Norfolk County, Ontario: Turkey Point

+V

 Vittoria

 Vittoria (42.762705°N 80.322933°W) is a small village east of Walsh and southwest of Simcoe in Norfolk County.
 Noted today for being one of the most historic communities in Norfolk County it has a fire station, a community hall, a town hall, and three active churches.
 Built during the early to mid-1800s, the community was a vital hub, serving as the capital of the London District of Upper Canada from 1815 to 1825.
 The Courts of the London district were located here before moving to Simcoe.

-This area was part of the original Charlotteville Township which prospered from the outset.
-Vittoria was its largest village, and for many years was a place of much importance.
-The courts of the London district were held there for eleven years, and the registry office was also at Vittoria for many years, preceding its removal to Simcoe.